benjbaron/LocationAllocation/README.md

 ### Spatial toolset

 We also designed a **spatial toolset** to visualize the spatial interaction of the nodes on the geographical area.
-Given the successive locations each node visited, the spatial toolset computes and represents statistical attributes for a set of geometry elements (e.g., cells on a grid that capture the whole geographical area, or intersections of two [LineStrings](https://msdn.microsoft.com/en-us/library/bb895372.aspx)).
+Given the successive locations each node visited, the spatial toolset computes and represents statistical attributes for a set of geometry elements (e.g., cells on a grid that covers the whole geographical area, or intersections of two [LineStrings](https://msdn.microsoft.com/en-us/library/bb895372.aspx)).
 The statistics we calculate are the distributions of the inter-visits durations and the travel time between two geometry elements, as well as the frequency of the visits at and between geometry elements.

 ![Spatial toolset preview](img/spatial-toolset.png)